V-Sekai/manuals/decisions/20240330-k8s-harvester-hci.md

-# Proposed: k8s on harvester hci
+# Accepted: k8s on harvester hci

 ## The Context